hananshafi/MTL-ViT/README.md

-# MTL-ViT
+# MTL-ViT: A new multi-task learning framework using Vision Transformers
 (*Note: This is an ongoing project, hence the full code and strategy is not yet open-sourced by the author.)

-A new multi-task learning framework using Vision Transformers

 ![alt text](https://github.com/hananshafi/MTL-ViT/blob/main/assets/network.jpg)